mheyda/cs50w-search/README.md

-# cs50w-search
+# CS50w Project 0 - Search
-A simple HTML form that submits search criteria to Google.
+<p>A simple HTML form that submits search criteria to Google.</br>
+Completed as part of Harvard CS50w.</p>

+### See it in action -> https://mheyda-cs50w-search.netlify.app/